j-feng13/myglasseye.studio/build_log.md

 ## Styling 7/12
 1. Remove sticky headers.
 This is sort of dumb
-2. Flex that image feed
-3. `width: 100%; height: auto` preserves image aspect ratio

 ### Header
+Requirements
-1. Should be bold - Copy the color scheme from the national
+	* Should be bold - Copy the color scheme from the national
-3. Should have `Home` and `About`
+	* Should have `Home` and `About`
-	- `Feeds` and Other pages can be added later
+	 `Feeds` and Other pages can be added later
-4. Make everything centered and larger
+	* Make everything centered and larger
+1. Flex direction row
+2. Let `Home` use `flex-grow: 10` to simulate a `12-column` layout

 ### Grid
+Requirements
-1. Should be simple
+	* Should be simple
-2. Flex / responsive
+	* Flex / responsive
-3. Minimal spacing between items
+	* Minimal spacing between items
-4. Instagram-like without being too clustered
+	* Instagram-like without being too clustered
+	*
+1. Create a flex container
+2. Set a fixed sized for each square element
+3. Dynamically size the photo with `width: 100%, height: auto`
+4. Fidget with flex as necessary

 ### Title and Descriptions
 #### Adding fonts